sriram-nappa/ibm-exercise/Readme.md

 ### Usage

-- cd server
 - npm install
-- node app.js (Now the server should have started listening on Port 3000)
+- npm start (Now the server should have started listening on Port 3000)
 - Using curl/postman or any application, send POST/GET requests to the endpoints

 ### Endpoints